Mishneh Torah: Study

-Rabbi Menachem Mendel Schneerson, known as the Lubavitcher Rebbe, studied the Mishneh Torah daily and encouraged other Jews to follow along with him in an annual study cycle.

 The in-depth study of Mishneh Torah underwent a revival in Lithuanian Judaism in the late 19th century.
 The Lithuanians did not use it as a source book on practical halakha, as they followed the Ashkenazi authorities such as Moses Isserles and the Aruch ha-Shulchan.

 Instead, they used it as a guide to Talmudic interpretation and methodology.
 Given the fact that the Mishneh Torah entirely omits these topics, this reading seems paradoxical and against the grain.
 Their method was to compare the Talmudic source material with Maimonides' final decision, in order to reconstruct the rules of interpretation that must have been used to get from one to the other.

 It thus remains an integral part of the Yeshiva curriculum.

 As regards Talmud study, it is one of the primary works referenced in analyzing the Talmudic text from a legal point of view, as mentioned.

 It is also a primary text referenced in understanding the Halakha as presented in the Arba'ah Turim and Shulchan Aruch; and Mishneh Torah is thus one of the first post-Talmudic sources consulted when investigating a question of Jewish law.